Priya-gandhi324/Plate-Trail-Tracer/README.md

 # Plate Trail Tracer
 Plate Trail Tracer is an innovative Tracking and Registration System built using Automated Number Plate Recognition (ANPR).
-This Flask-based solution allows organizations to easily register vehicles and upload car images to confirm their location.
+This Flask-based solution allows organizations to easily access vehicle locations for security and surveillance purposes.
+Thus, preventing criminal acts.

 ## Watch the Demo Video